Octops/gameserver-ingress-controller/README.md

 |annotation: octops.io/terminate-tls | terminate TLS |
 |annotation: octops.io/issuer-tls-name| name of the issuer |

+## Clean up and Gameserver Lifecycle
+Every resource created by the controller is attached to the gameserver itself.
+That means, when a gameserver is deleted from the cluster all its dependencies will be cleaned up by the Kubernetes garbage collector.
+Manual deletion of services and ingresses is not required by the operator of the cluster.

 ## Requirements
 The following components must be present on the Kubernetes cluster where the dedicated gameservers, and the controller will he hosted/deployed.